osisoft/OSIsoft-Adapter-DNP3-Docs/V1/OSIsoft Adapter for DNP3 overview/OSIsoft Adapter for DNP3 principles of operation.md

 ## Connectivity and Interoperability
 The DNP3 Adapter may connect to one or more DNP3 compliant outstations via TCP/IP connections.
 The total number of outstations that the DNP3 Adapter may connect to will vary across different installation environments.

 The DNP3 Adapter is designed to operate with Level 1 (DNP3–L1) compliance, which defines minimum requirements for all DNP3 compliant devices.
 However, the adapter does make use of some Level 2, Level 3, and Level 4 functions.
 Some DNP3 compliant devices may not support these same features.
-Any functionality described in the documentation that is not required for Level 1 compliance will be noted as such.
+Any functionality described in this documentation that is not required for Level 1 compliance will be noted as such.
 Please check the outstation documentation prior to using these features, as the adapter will need to be configured to only use the supported features of the outstation.

 ## Adapter Configuration